 Log files that Xen™ creates for the DomU VMs

-are stored in /var/log/xen
+are stored in /var/log/xen.
+Please

 be sure to check the contents of that directory if